dpthorngren/PlanetSlicer/README.md

 # PlanetSlicer
 This is a small package for fitting brightness maps to phase curves using the "orange-slice" method.
 For self-luminous objects, this follows [Cowan and Agol (2008) "Inverting Phase Functions to Map Exoplanets"](https://doi.org/10.1017/S1743921308027166).
-We have extended this approach to diffuse reflected light assuming [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance), in Mayorga et. al (in prep).
+We have extended this approach to diffuse reflected light assuming [Lambertian reflectance](https://en.wikipedia.org/wiki/Lambertian_reflectance), in [Mayorga et. al (2020)](https://doi.org/10.3847/1538-3881/abb8df).
 In both cases, the model supposes that a spherical object can be divided into slices of constant brightness (or albedo) which may be integrated to yield the total flux observed, given the angle(s) of observation `phiObs`.

 ## Installation
 The package consists only of a single file, slicer.py, which may be added to the Python path or copied into the directory where it is to be used.
 The only requirements are [Numpy](https://numpy.org/) and [Scipy](https://www.scipy.org/), which may be installed manually or using [pip](https://pypi.org/project/pip/).